 Grapevines are relatively permanent structures, excellent for climbing along fences or creating a beautiful arbor space.
 But we can’t forget that they are also edibles!
-A grapevine can produce quite a bit of grapes, which are useless for anything but feeding the deer if your family won’t eat them.
+A grapevine can produce quite a few grapes, which are useless for anything but feeding the deer if your family won’t eat them.

 Decide what kind of grapes you want – table grapes, raisins, juice, or wine – and then select your variety carefully.
 Will the kids eat thick-skinned, seeded grapes?
 Will your wine turn out well with a table grape?
 Is your climate suited to a European variety?

 Disease is another factor to consider.
 Older varieties are sometimes more susceptible to disease.
-Make sure you are familiar with its history and have an environment suitable to healthy growing.
+Make sure you are familiar with its history and have an environment suitable for healthy growing.

 All in all, heirloom is a tradition and a novelty that make organic gardening fun and interesting.
 But with something more permanent, like apples or grapes, make sure it’s a variety that you will be able to grow successfully and enjoy at harvest time.
 Otherwise, stick to heirloom vegetables and simply enjoy growing organic grapes with newer varieties.